$99 AirPods and other early Black Friday deals available now

-The calendar doesn't read Nov.
-27, which is when Black Friday 2020 officially arrives, but there's plenty of Black Friday activity happening right now:
+Sure, the calendar doesn't say Nov.
+27, which is when Black Friday 2020 officially arrives, but there are already plenty of Black Friday deals to be had right now:

+- Walmart's first of several early Black Friday sales is now underway.
+Among the notable items: The Apple Watch SE for $230, Apple AirPods for $99 (though Amazon already matched it, see below) and a 6-quart Instant Pot for $49.

 - Amazon continues to run early deals on Echo devices, many of them matching last month's Prime Day prices.
 (My favorite from the current sale: The Echo Show 8 for $65.)